billfoxco/seeing-md/SEEING.md

 ---

-## Guidance for writing

-Write to reveal, not to impress.

-Begin near lived experience: a meeting, a reaction, a decision, a familiar problem, a moment of certainty.
-Let the reader recognize the pattern before naming the principle.

-Prefer:

-- direct language
-- short, spacious paragraphs
-- one clear movement
-- ordinary moments that reveal an invisible pattern
-- questions that return the reader to their own seeing
-- conclusions that open rather than close

-Avoid:

-- inflated claims
-- abstract spiritual language without lived grounding
-- diagnosing the reader
-- positioning the author as the one who sees and others as those who do not
-- replacing one certainty with another
-- explaining every implication
-- language that sounds profound but asks nothing of perception
+## Apply it proportionally

+Use `SEEING.md` when the work involves interpretation or consequence, including:

+- strategy and consequential decisions
+- leadership and organizational change
+- writing, design, research, and facilitation
+- products, policies, measures, and evaluation
-- unnecessary frameworks, steps, and prescriptions
+- AI prompts, workflows, systems, and deployment

-The voice is quiet, clear, and exact.
-It does not strain for importance.
-It trusts the insight enough to leave space around it.

-Use contractions when they make the language more natural.
-Prefer simple words.
-Remove any sentence whose purpose is only to reinforce the sentence before it.

-When a piece is complete, make a subtractive pass.
+It does not replace evidence, expertise, accessibility requirements, a design system, domain knowledge, or sound judgment.

+Routine execution should remain routine.
+Do not create friction where the missing detail cannot materially change the result.

 ---

-## Guidance for images

-An image is not decoration for an idea.
-It is another way of entering it.

-The strongest images interrupt recognition just enough to invite a second look.
-They do not explain everything at once.

-An image should usually:

-- contain one visual idea
-- create a moment of recognition or productive uncertainty
-- make an invisible pattern visible
-- use contrast, distance, interruption, repetition, reversal, or negative space with intention
-- remain understandable without becoming literal
-- allow the viewer to participate in making meaning

-Avoid ornamental complexity, stock symbolism, visual cleverness for its own sake, and imagery that closes the meaning before the viewer has entered it.

-When text and image appear together, they should not merely repeat one another.
-One should create the opening through which the other becomes newly visible.

-Follow any applicable design system for typography, color, spacing, composition, accessibility, responsiveness, and motion. `SEEING.md` governs the perception behind those choices, not their implementation.
+## While creating

+Return to this file when the work becomes busy, predictable, overly certain, or eager to persuade.

+Ask:

+- Is this helping someone see, or merely telling them what to think?
+- Is the work revealing the lens, or supplying another lens?
+- Is every element necessary?
+- Does the experience leave room for the person encountering it?
+- Has fluency replaced truth?

+For writing, prefer direct language, ordinary moments, and conclusions that open rather than close.
+Remove sentences that only reinforce the sentence before them.

+For images, use one visual idea.
+Let the image interrupt recognition without explaining everything at once.

+For experiences, create room for people to notice their own seeing.
+Do not manipulate them toward a predetermined insight.

+When the work is complete, make a subtractive pass.

 ---

-## Guidance for experiences

-Do not treat the audience as passive recipients of content.

-Whenever possible, create an experience in which people can notice their own seeing:

-- an image chosen before it is explained
-- a brief period of stillness
-- a question held without immediate discussion
-- a familiar situation shown with incomplete information
-- a second look after the first interpretation has been noticed
-- space for reflection before instruction

-The experience should not manipulate people toward a predetermined insight.
-It should make the interpretive act visible and allow genuine discovery.

-Do not over-direct.
-Attention is often a better guide than instruction.

----

-## Guidance for leadership and organizational work
+## Leadership and AI

 Do not begin by assuming the team, culture, process, strategy, or leader is the problem.

-Look first at how the situation has already been seen:
+Look first at how the situation has already been seen.

+Ask:

 - What story about the people is being treated as fact?
 - What has resistance already been made to mean?
 - What does the proposed solution preserve?
-- Which inherited assumptions are being scaled by the new system?
+- Which inherited assumptions will the new system scale?
-- What would become possible if the present were not required to confirm the past?

-Frameworks and interventions can be useful.
-They become limiting when they leave the underlying perception untouched.

-Leadership begins when we stop assuming we are seeing clearly.

----

-## Guidance for AI

 AI does not begin with a prompt, and it does not end with an output.
-Before an AI system is designed, trained, evaluated, prompted, or deployed, human perception has already shaped what it will notice, value, optimize, and scale.
+Human perception has already shaped what a system will notice, value, optimize, and scale.

-Language models answer from training data.
-The conditioned mind answers from memory, assumption, and story.
-Both can make the past feel like the present.

 When using AI:

-- examine the human premise before defining the problem, data, metric, model, prompt, or workflow
+- examine the human premise before defining the problem, data, metric, prompt, or workflow
-- distinguish supplied facts from interpretations
+- distinguish facts from interpretations
 - surface assumptions without treating them as defects
-- offer alternate framings without declaring one to be reality
 - do not use fluency as evidence of truth
-- do not let confident language close an unresolved question
 - preserve room for human attention, discernment, and not knowing
 - ask what perception will be amplified if the output is used at scale